 Note: Starwood points can take up to 4 weeks to transfer to Flying Blue.
 Although in my experience it’s taken from 2 to 12 days.
 If you plan on booking, keep in mind your exact award ticket might disappear while waiting for the points to transfer!

-Or if you have an American Express card that earns AMEX Membership Rewards points, like The Platinum Card from American Express, The Platinum Card® from American Express Exclusively for Mercedes-Benz, Premier Rewards Gold, or American Express EveryDay Preferred card, you can transfer your points to Flying Blue miles at a 1:1 ratio.
+Or if you have an American Express card that earns AMEX Membership Rewards points, like The Platinum Card from American Express, The Platinum Card® from American Express Exclusively for Mercedes-Benz, Premier Rewards Gold Card from American Express, or American Express EveryDay Preferred card, you can transfer your points to Flying Blue miles at a 1:1 ratio.

 With monthly Flying Blue Promo Awards, you can fly to Europe and beyond on Air France or KLM for only 18,750 miles each way this fall from Boston or Dallas.
 But you’ll pay taxes and fees.